codebruch/CovidImpfTerminChecker/README.md

-# H1 Selenium um zu guggen ob man einen impftermin hat
+# Selenium based grabber to find an Artest based Impftermin for corona.